davidcsisk/splunk_lookup_uploader/README.md

 # Splunk Lookup Uploader

-To make it easier to upload lookup CSV files into Splunk remotely, I've cloned and modified this python app.
+To make it easier to upload lookup CSV files into Splunk remotely, I've cloned splunk_csv_importer and modified slightly.
+This utility will work from any python3 client environment, including Databricks.
-'ve

 ## Features

 - **Lookup CSV uploads**: Upload `.csv` files as Splunk lookups.